pikulet/wpfe/README.md

-## Wordpack
+## Wordpack FrontEnd

-A personal project.
-Site in React Gatsby to make a CORS requeset to a backend server.
+Site in React Gatsby to make a CORS requests to a backend server.

 Nothing fanciful, just a repo for netlify to work with.
+Uses `styled-component`s.